Robinyo/data-model-patterns/README.md

 ## Credits

-The Conceptual Data Model models were prepared using the community edition of the  [ERwin](http://erwin.com/products/data-modeler/community-edition) Data Modeler.
+The Conceptual Data Models were prepared using the community edition of the  [ERwin](http://erwin.com/products/data-modeler/community-edition) Data Modeler.

 **Note:** The community edition of ERwin is limited to 25 model objects.